 Notes:

-To add in cheese, which many scallop potatoes have, add it in when you do the water.
+Many scallop potatoes have cheese, which you should add when you do the water.
 I used parmesan cheese, a half cup worth, and stirred it in.
 Most cheeses would work fine.
-Yes, you could add dried cheese into the mix, but cheese has a shorter storage life than everything else, and does have moisture, which you don’t want the potatoes absorbing, which they will do.
+Yes, you could add dried cheese to the mix, but cheese has a shorter storage life than everything else and does have moisture, which you don’t want the potatoes absorbing, which they will.

 To make it a more filling meal, add in a can (12 to 14 ounces) of drained chicken breast and a can of drained chopped green beans.